mlzski/RNA-seq/README.md

 - Access to a Linux-based HPC service.
 (Tested on a system based on the CentOS 7 distribution)
 - Reference genome.
 It can be downloaded from https://genome.ucsc.edu/index.html
 - All programs need to be downloaded and installed prior to running the pipeline.
-(See wiki for more detail)
+(See 'Software installation' section on wiki for more detail)

 ### Download